 Over time I’ve bought all the reference books for the exam.
 I think thy are all pretty good books and I’ve learned something from all of them.
 Mike Cohn’s books are good, as are the books by Alistair Cockburn and David Anderson.

-But I have to say the books that I’ve gifted the most are the retrospectives book by Esther Derby and Diana Larsen, and the Coaching Agile Teams book by Lyssa Adkins.
+But I have to say the books that I’ve gifted the most are the Agile Retrospectives book by Esther Derby and Diana Larsen, and the Coaching Agile Teams book by Lyssa Adkins.
 If you are a Scrum Master or Coach, you should have those books even if you don’t have any plans to take the exam.

 - Agile Estimating and Planning, by Mike Cohn